redox-os/ion/manual/src/expansions/04-arithmetic.md

 We've exported our arithmetic logic into a separate crate [calculate](https://crates.io/crates/calculate).
 We use this library for both our `calc` builtin, and for parsing arithmetic expansions.
-Use `calc` if you want a REPL for arithmetic, else use arithmetic expansions (`$((a + b))`) if you want the result inlined.
+Use `math` if you want a REPL for arithmetic, else use arithmetic expansions (`$((a + b))`) if you want the result inlined.
 Variables may be passed into arithmetic expansions without the **$** sigil, as it is automatically inferred that text references string variables.
 Supported operators are as below: